Posted 20 Oct 2021

 Calls for tough action against cruelty in Stockport slaughterhouse

-Undercover filming inside Cheshire Halal UK slaughterhouse in Stockport found a sheep being picked up by the fleece and thrown over a gate, alongside other instances of abuse and lawbreaking.
+Undercover filming inside a Stockport slaughterhouse found a sheep being picked up by the fleece and thrown over a gate, alongside other instances of abuse and lawbreaking.

 In the latest in a series of covert investigations, leading animal protection organisation Animal Aid placed hidden cameras inside the stunning and slaughter quarters of Cheshire Halal UK Limited, in Stockport, Greater Manchester, for three days in March.
 Government rules stipulate that slaughterhouses ‘must have appropriate systems in place to comply with legal requirements and achieve the required standards of animal welfare’.
 However, undercover filming at the North West slaughterhouse uncovered incidents that were in clear breach of the law.